Table of Contents

 To manually update source files:

-From the project navigation in the Dashboard, click on the project, which contains the file you want to update.
+1. From the project navigation in the Dashboard, click on the project, which contains the resource you want to update.

 Automatically updating source files

 Manually updating source files isn't fun or scalable if you've got frequent updates.
-To avoid this, you can have Transifex automatically check for updates to your source file.
-You simply need to provide Transifex with the public URL of the file.
+To avoid this, you can have Transifex automatically check for updates to your source file by simply providing Transifex with the public URL of the file.
 The file can be hosted on any service, such as GitHub or Dropbox.
 For services like Filezilla, though downloading is blocked for a script, automatically updating source files via URL is not supported.

-Transifex will check that URL for updates 4 times per day (every 6 hours), and if there are any changes to the file, it'll fetch the file and update the resource in Transifex.
+Transifex will check that URL for updates four times per day (every 6 hours), and if there are any changes to the file, it'll fetch the file and update the resource in Transifex.

 Here's how to set up automatic updates of source files: